Skip to main content

 Added to these many considerations, much may depend on the type of fund you have – that could be one of the following or several:

-In every case, it is essential to understand what tax liabilities will arise and when and on which transactions, contributions or drawdowns to ensure your retirement savings are not unnecessarily eroded.
+In every case, it is essential to understand what tax liabilities will arise, when, and on which transactions, contributions, or drawdowns, to ensure your retirement savings are not unnecessarily eroded.